dnsimple/dnsimple-support/content/articles/webflow-service.md

 [Webflow](http://www.webflow.com) is a responsive web design tool, CMS, and hosting platform.

-If you have accounts with DNSimple and Webflow, you can use DNSimple's [One-click Services](/categories/services/) to set up the DNS records required by Webflow.
+If you have accounts with DNSimple and Webflow, and a site that's ready to publish, you can use DNSimple's [One-click Services](/categories/services/) to set up the DNS records required by Webflow.

 ## Setting up at Webflow